axialeaa/DoormatCarpetExtension/README.md

 * Default value: `both`
 * Allowed options: `neither`, `block`, `shape`, `both`
 * Categories: `FEATURE`, `UPDATE`, `DOORMAT`

+## peacefulMonsterSpawning
+Hostile mobs can passively spawn in peaceful mode.
+"true" entirely matches easy mode behavior.
+"below_surface" ensures that there is always a roof above the spawning location of a mob.
+"below_sea" ensures that the spawning location of the mob is below y = 63.
+"unnatural" removes the capability for natural and chunk generation spawns.
+* Type: `PeacefulMonstersMode`
+* Default value: `false`
+* Suggested options: `false`, `true`, `below_surface`, `below_sea`, `unnatural`
+* Categories: `SURVIVAL`, `EXPERIMENTAL`, `DOORMAT`
+* Additional notes:
+  * `below_surface` utilises the `MOTION_BLOCKING_NO_LEAVES` heightmap algorithm.
+  * Due to how baked-in the peaceful mob system is, this rule modifies a <strong>LOT</strong> of classes.
+If I've missed something, report it to me via the Github issues page.

 ## phantomMinSpawnAltitude
 The minimum y height the player needs to be standing at in order to spawn phantoms.